 }));

+To optimize an app’s performance, it’s essential to fine-tune its algorithm, which entails creating a series of instructions that direct the code on how to operate.
 The algorithm’s defined steps have a direct impact on the app’s performance, as they dictate the optimal times and conditions for the code to perform specific tasks.

 Web Workers are a way to run scripts in a separate thread from the main thread of a web application.
-Nest.JS provides built-in support for Web Workers through the worker_threads module that comes with Node.js.
+NestJS provides built-in support for Web Workers through the worker_threads module that comes with Node.js.
 You can use this module to create and manage worker threads in your NestJS application.

-Here is an example of how to use Web Workers in NestJS:
+Here’s an example of how to use Web Workers in NestJS:

 const { parentPort } = require('worker_threads');